parrmizzen/first-day-repo/README.md

 ## Description

-This is my first Readme file
+This is  my student porfolio.